TheMightyAmondee/CustomTokens/README.md

 - PassOutCount, how many times a player has passed out.

 Advanced Tokens:
-- Child, hold information about each childs age and birthday
+- Child, hold information about each child
-- Villager, holds information about some basic villager information

 ### Using Custom Tokens:
 - SMAPI must be installed